anatosun/plexamp-docker/README.md

 ## Remarks

 - Beware that the claim token is only valid for four minutes.
 If the initial pull/creation of the container takes more than four minutes, the container will fail to start.
 In that case, get a new claim, edit the compose file, and recreate the container.

+## Trademark notice

+Plexamp is a trademark of Plex.
+This project is an unofficial Docker image and is not affiliated with, endorsed by, or sponsored by Plex.